Emma Regan: Club career

 In 2018, she played with TSS FC Rovers in the Women's Premier Soccer League, scoring two goals.

 In 2022, she joined Varsity FC of League1 British Columbia.
+She won the league title that season with Varsity.

 In January 2023, she signed her first professional contract with Danish club HB Køge.
+She made her debut on March 11, in a league cup match against FC Thy-Thisted Q. On May 5, 2023, she scored her first goal for the club against Kolding.
+She won the 2022-23 league title with the club in her first season.
+At the end of the 2024 season, she departed the club to return to North America.

+In December 2024, Regan signed with AFC Toronto ahead of the inaugural Northern Super League season, becoming the first active Canadian national team player to join the new league.
+She was named the club's first ever captain.
+She scored her first goal in a 2-0 victory over Montreal Roses FC.
+At the end of the season, she won the league's Midfielder of the Year award and was named to the league's Team of the Season.

 International career

 She debuted for the Canada U15 team at the 2014 CONCACAF Girls' U-15 Championship, helping Canada win the championship, being named a tournament all-star.

 She has also represented the Canada U17 and Canada U20.
 She debuted with the U20 team as a 15 year old in 2015, and played as a 16 year old at the 2016 FIFA U-20 Women's World Cup.
 She was again called up for the 2020 CONCACAF Women's U-20 Championship.

 Regan earned her first call-up to the Canada senior team in June 2018, ahead of a friendly against Germany.
 She was then called up for the 2018 CONCACAF Women's Championship, making her senior debut against Cuba on October 8, 2018.
+In October 2023, she was called up to the senior team again, for the first time since her last call-up five years earlier.
+On June 27, 2025, she scored her first international goal in a 4-1 victory over Costa Rica.